 Spells, elves and talking trees

-It is also worth seeing Sprookjesbos - a palace decorated with flowers, in which there is a land of fairies, elves and gnomes, and planets suspended in space with castles straight from the "Little Prince".
-Another attraction is Aquanura , the largest fountain system in Europe, which was established in 2012 on the occasion of the 60th anniversary of the park.
-The shows of light, water and fire are synchronized with the atmospheric music and delight every viewer.
-Ticket prices to the park start from 32 €, but if you buy more expensive ones, you will get a discount on the purchase in the souvenir shop, free coffee or tea with a muffin, and the possibility of entering the park half an hour earlier.
+It is also worth seeing Sprookjesbos - a palace decorated with flowers, in which there is a land of fairies, elves and dwarves, as well as planets suspended in space with castles straight from "The Little Prince".
+Another attraction is Aquanura , the largest fountain system in Europe, which was created in 2012 on the occasion of the park's 60th anniversary.
+Light, water and fire shows are synchronized with atmospheric music and delight everyone watching.
+Ticket prices to the park start from €32, but if you buy more expensive ones, you will get a discount on purchases in the souvenir shop, free coffee or tea with a muffin, and the opportunity to enter the park half an hour earlier.

-The highest roller coaster in Europe – Shambalaha
+The tallest rollercoaster in Europe – Shambalaha

-What if someone wants to conquer - like a mountain peak - the highest roller coaster in Europe?
-Until recently, the German Silver Star was the winner, but in 2012 it was 5 meters ahead of the Spanish Shambalaha.
-The current number 1 is 78 meters high, and we can find it in Port Aventura , located near the cities of Salou and Tarragona, several dozen kilometers from Barcelona.
-Admission to the park costs €44 for adults and €33.50 for children and seniors, and apart from the rollercoaster itself, there are over 100 other attractions in the park.
-The guests are waiting, among others the largest roller coaster in Europe, Dragon Khan, wooden roller coaster Stampila and the tower launcher Hurakan Condor.
+What if someone wants to conquer - like a mountain peak - the highest rollercoaster in Europe?
+Until recently, the German Silver Star was the leader, but in 2012 it was surpassed by the Spanish Shambalaha by 5 meters.
+The current number 1 is 78 m high and can be found in Port Aventura , located near the cities of Salou and Tarragona, several dozen kilometers from Barcelona.
+Admission to the park costs €44 for adults and €33.50 for children and seniors, and apart from the rollercoaster itself, the park has over 100 other attractions.
+Guests can expect, among others: Europe's largest roller coaster Dragon Khan, the Stampila wooden roller coaster and the Hurakan Condor launch tower.
 Visitors to the park can also watch Chinese acrobatics and tribal dances straight from Polynesia.
-Port Aventura Park is open daily from March to November and during the Christmas and New Year holidays.
-At other times, it is only open on weekends.
+Port Aventura Park is open daily from March to November and over Christmas and New Year.
+At other times it is open only on weekends.

-There are expensive hotels and little cheaper campgrounds near the park, but what if you want to see this wonderful place?
-Approximately 3 km away is the Camping Resort Sangulí Salou, where the accommodation rates are fixed (€7 for an adult and €5 for a child aged 4-12), while for a parking space in early August we will pay from 59 € to even 67 €, while in September - from €15 to €18.
+Near the park you can find expensive hotels and slightly cheaper campsites, but what should you do if you want to see this wonderful place?
+About 3 km away there is Camping Resort Sangulí Salou, where accommodation rates are fixed (€7 for an adult and €5 for a child aged 4-12), while for a parking space in early August we will pay from €59 to even €67 €, and in September - from €15 to €18.

 The largest amusement park in Germany

-European fun lands
+European lands of fun